larknafets/php-weather-de/README.md

 ## Prerequisites
 You need a netatmo weather station and the following accounts:
 - Netatmo dev account and app, see https://dev.netatmo.com/
-- Deutscher Wetter Dienst GDS account, see http://www.dwd.de/DE/leistungen/gds/gds.html
+- Deutscher Wetter Dienst GDS account (no longer needed as DWD switched FTP GDS to Open Data Server)
 - Wetter.com API account, see http://www.wetter.com

 Optional: